Colombo Municipal Council

 The Colombo Municipal Council is the municipal governing body of Colombo, the largest city and financial centre in Sri Lanka.
-It consists of a directly elected executive Mayor of Colombo, current elect is Rosy Senanayake, and 119 elected 119 municipal councilors.
+It consists of a directly elected executive Mayor of Colombo, and elected 119 municipal councilors.
 The council was formed in 1865, it first met in 1866 and derives most of its powers from Municipal Council Ordinance No. 29 of 1947.

 It is the oldest and the largest local government authority in Sri Lanka which covers a resident population of over 600,000 (as of 2001).
 It is one of the largest employers in the country with over 12,000 employees.

 Council

 Colombo is a charter city, with a Mayor Council form of government.
 Colombo's mayor and the council members are elected through local government elections held once in four years.
 It has 16 standing committees on various subjects.

 Officers

 The Colombo Municipal Council under the Municipal Council Ordinance have several elected and appointed officers.
-These are;
+These are: